Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps

-Now, since $\tau$ is a holomorphic motion, for each fixed $a\in \cH_{2j}^*$, $\tau^{2j}_a$ is an injective function of $z$ (again identity at the basepoint), and for each fixed $z$ in the dynamical plane of the basepoint map, $\tau^{2j}(\cdot, z)$ is a holomorphic function of $a$.
+Now, since $\tau$ is a holomorphic motion, for each fixed $a\in \cH_{2j}^*$, $\tau^{2j}_a$ is an injective function of $z$ which again is the identity at the basepoint, and for each fixed $z$ in the dynamical plane of the basepoint map, $\tau^{2j}(\cdot, z)$ is a holomorphic function of $a$.